 For all programs above, students may take up to and including 12 hours while in the undergraduate program which can later be used toward the master’s degree.
 However, only six credits of coursework may be double counted toward the bachelor’s degree and the master’s degree.
 Students must apply to graduate with the bachelor’s degree, and apply to continue with the master’s degree, early in the semester in which the undergraduate requirements will be completed.

-Visit the Electrical & Computer Engineering/Electrical Engineering BAM webpage for more information.
+Students can refer to the Electrical & Computer Engineering/Electrical Engineering BAM and Engineering Management BAMwebpages for more information.